gheziel-hibat/Library-Management-System/README.md

 # Library-Management-System
-a simulation to a system to manage libraries
+a simulation system to manage libraries